-We are delighted to announce that we were recently granted funding from the Aviva Community Fund to implement our Lead4Hope project in Hackney, London.
-Lead4Hope is an initiative that will enable our organisation, the Policy Centre for African Peoples, to deliver leadership and mentoring sessions to disadvantaged young people from the London Borough of Hackney between […]
+We are delighted to announce that we were recently granted funding from the Aviva Community Fund to implement our Lead4Hope project in the London borough of Hackney.
+Lead4Hope is an initiative that will enable our organisation, the Policy Centre for African Peoples, to deliver leadership and mentoring sessions to disadvantaged young people from the London Borough […]

-Overview of the Project: Lead4Hope is an educational project that the Policy Centre for African Peoples is planning to implement in Hackney between March 2018 and March 2019.
-The main purpose of Lead4Hope is to provide an effective avenue for educating a group of up to 50 disadvantaged young people (16-25) from Hackney, with […]
+Overview of the Project: Lead4Hope is an educational project that the Policy Centre for African Peoples is planning to implement in the London borough of Hackney between March 2018 and March 2019.
+The main purpose of Lead4Hope is to provide an effective avenue for educating a group of up to 50 disadvantaged young people […]

 The PCAP Director, Ms Sylvie Aboa-Bradwell, participated in a recent TV debate discussing the social, political and economic situation of Ghana 60 years after its independence.
 The debate was chaired by the journalist Amina Taylor, Ms Aboa-Bradwell’s co-debater was the Ghanaian journalist Jon Offei-Ansah.
 Watch the Debate.

 On 15th October 2016, the PCAP Director, Ms Sylvie Aboa-Bradwell, was the guest of the renowned journalist Denise Epote on TV5 Monde, to discuss leadership in Africa.
 Watch the interview